zourn/Automated_Dreamhouse/README.md

 * C18: Tornado Warning

 Pressing any of the real buttons along the side of the screen will stop the weather alert.

-When pressing a button to stop the alarm or the weather alert, hold the button for 0.5-1.0 seconds.
+When pressing a button to stop the alarm or the weather alert, hold the button until the LEDs show green.